raroes/annotation-sharing-in-biomedical-articles/README.md

 # Prediction of annotations using the citation network

-## Scripts to analyze the meaning of ambiguous names across citations

 #### For the main analysis the order of execution of the scripts is the following, first:

 #### Download data files: